Frequently Asked Questions

 Special care must be taken when preparing data center equipment for shipment, and that should be trusted to individuals that are properly trained to handle that task.

 Additionally, most standard shipping carriers do not include re-installation or cabling services that will help you get your migration completed and your environment back up and running in a timely manner.

 Marc Kodama, a SilverBack customer said it best,

-“Silverback Migration Solutions provides us with a complete rack-to-rack solution that understands the nature of the data and hardware they are moving and plan accordingly.
+“Silverback Data Center Solutions provides us with a complete rack-to-rack solution that understands the nature of the data and hardware they are moving and plan accordingly.
 No magic tricks, no pulling rabbits out of hats; Silverback has always relied on careful planning and their extensive experience to assist us in avoiding potential issues.
-We’ve used them for 2 mile moves and 500 mile moves and always been comforted to know that our servers were being taken care of as servers and not as office chairs.”
+We’ve used them for two-mile moves and 500-mile moves and always been comforted to know that our servers were being taken care of as servers and not as office chairs.”

 While inexpensive labor can be attractive from a financial cost perspective, the soft cost is often much higher.
 Contract labor introduces a series of unknowns into your data center environment as well as the migration process.
 These unknowns have the potential to create and/or extend downtime, adversely affect revenue and negatively impact the overall performance of your environment and staff.

 The possibility for an untrained independent contractor to mishandle equipment or intellectual property could have long reaching ramifications.
 Contract laborers often do not carry the appropriate insurance to be handling your equipment, and many corporate policies will not cover damage or loss due to non-employee actions.

 Using internal resources for physical migration tasks can have an adverse impact to your organization, including: reduced employee morale, increased opportunity/liability for personal injury, and lost revenue or productivity due to distraction from their regular job functions.